amohanty03/KANM-Show-Scheduling/README.md

 4. Click "Create."
 You will receive a client ID and client secret.
 Save this information to a safe place as it will be used to setup your local application in the next step

-In the future, if it is desired for other authentication service, the instruction can be found in [this project](https://github.com/tamu-edu-students/Google-Auth-Ruby-By-JD)
+Note: In the future, if it is desired for other authentication service, the instruction can be found in [this project](https://github.com/tamu-edu-students/Google-Auth-Ruby-By-JD)

 ## 3. Add OAuth ID and Secret to Rails Credentials
 1. Open a terminal in the root of your cloned project